Wednesday, January 18, 2012

 There was the sound of the tug boat horns talking to each other while working on the river.

 What about that cloud of white smoke behind the county mosquito sprayer that all of us kids would run behind.
-Trusting that our government would never let us breath a poison.
+Trusting that our government would never hurt us.
 Many of these same kids got a dose of Agent Orange years later still trusting the government to keep us safe.

 Remember when water was free and didn't come in a bottle and soft drinks were all the same price?
 5, 6, 8 or 10 cents depending how far back you can remember.